BruceShankle/AltusMappingEngineiOS/README.md

 Get the BA3 Altus SDK and Sample Applications
 =============================================

-Complete source code is supplied for all of the Altus Mapping Engine tutorials.
+Complete source code is supplied for all of the Altus Mapping Engine tutorials in the
+<a href="http://www.ba3.us/?page=pages/knowledge-base">Knowledge Base</a>.
 There is one code branch for each tutorial (e.g. "tutorial3"), as well as a "blankslate" branch that has all of the libraries for the Altus Mapping Engine linked in, but no code (blankslate displays a white screen).
 If this is your first time using these tutorials and you want to access the source code,